joma74/acc-natours/docs/TestcafeScreenshot.md

 by screenshot to see if the app works visually as expected.

-_0.6_ Now into the course of how my implementation run
+_0.6_ Now into the course of how my implementation should have run

 1. How to configure Browser Setup
 2. How to write test
 3. How to take screenshot
+4. How to automatically compare the actual screenshot against an expected base image

+Currently i never came to the fourth point, as alone the first three were a time consuming and did not work as intended.

 _0.7_ Finally i compiled some other observations, which go into the last chapter 'Other'